Carotid endarterectomy is a surgical procedure to remove a build-up of fatty deposits (plaque), which cause narrowing of a carotid artery.

 This can result in either:

 - a stroke – a serious medical condition that can cause brain damage or death

 - a transient ischaemic attack (TIA) – sometimes known as a "mini-stroke", a TIA is similar to a stroke but the signs and symptoms are temporary and usually disappear within 24 hours

-Each year in the UK more than 100,000 people have a stroke.
-About a quarter of these are caused by a narrowing of the carotid arteries.
+About a quarter of strokes in the UK are caused by a narrowing of the carotid arteries.

 A carotid endarterectomy can significantly reduce the risk of a stroke in people with severely narrowed carotid arteries.

-In people who have previously had a stroke or a TIA, surgery reduces their risk of having another stroke or TIA within the next 3 years by a third.
+In people who have previously had a stroke or a TIA, surgery can significantly reduce their risk of having another stroke or TIA.

 It's now thought the operation should be carried out as soon as possible after symptoms appear.